nodejs/node-v0.x-archive/doc/api/net.markdown

 ### server.address()

-Returns the bound address and port of the server as reported by the operating system.
+Returns the bound address, the address family name and port of the server as reported by the operating system.
 Useful to find which port was assigned when giving getting an OS-assigned address.
-Returns an object with two properties, e.g. `{"address":"127.0.0.1", "port":2121}`
+Returns an object with three properties, e.g.
+`{ port: 12346, family: 'IPv4', address: '127.0.0.1' }`

 Example: